FORDHAM CASAC PROGRAM

-The semester length is 13 weeks long with classes lasting 3 hours and 30 minutes.
+The semester length is 15 weeks long with classes lasting 3 hours.
 Semesters are separated by vacations of approximately 2 weeks in length.
 The program utilizes a letter grading system which will be calculated based upon class participation, attendance, and competency in course assignments.

 Each course is only given once per year, therefore if a course is skipped or failed, a participant will have to wait until the following year to complete it.
 The standard program enrollment is full time however accommodations of part time enrollment is possible on a case by case basis.

 Students may begin their program attendance at any semester thus we have year round application.

 Program cost is $4,500 which is broken down as $1,500 per semester.

 ***We are able to accept educational vouchers from a variety of sources such as ACCES, Americorps, and Veteran’s Affairs (contact us for other sources).***

 Classes are held on Wednesday evenings (6PM-9PM) and all day Saturdays (9AM-12PM & 12:30PM-3:30PM).

 Next enrollment date is November 13, 2013.
 Application deadline is October 1, 2013